cawhitworth/fuzzytracer/README.md

 Every so often, I get the urge to write yet another raytracer.
 This is my 2013 effort.

-*2016 note: there's a number of things about this that aren't great.
-At some point I should go through the code and make it more idiomatic and less pointer-y*

 ##Why another one?

 This is pretty much entirely an intellectual exercise, it's not designed to be